COMMENTARY: Our faltering social vitality

 The U.S. has been losing ground to other countries in life expectancy since the 1980s.
 According to the Kaiser Family Foundation, it now has the lowest life expectancy among comparable advanced nations.

-Drug overdoses are a major driver (midlife mortality from drug overdoses has increased almost 400 percent over the past 20 years), with liver disease and suicide also contributing.
+Drug overdoses are a major driver (midlife mortality from drug overdoses has increased almost 400% over the past 20 years), with liver disease and suicide also contributing.

 In 2017, an astonishing 150,000 Americans died from drug or alcohol abuse and suicide, more than U.S. combat deaths in World War I, the Korean War and the Vietnam War combined.
 Evidence suggests that the increased mortality is concentrated among persons with lower levels of educations and income.